statisticalbiotechnology/maracluster/ReadMe.md

 The main functionality of MaRaCluster is provided by the `maracluster` command.
 This command has several sub-commands to execute different parts of the clustering and merging.
 The most important ones are `maracluster batch` and `maracluster consensus`.
 The first takes a list of ms2 spectra as input and outputs a list of clusters, the second takes one of these outputs and creates consensus spectra for each cluster.

 To run `maracluster batch`, a flat text file with the absolute/relative path to each of the ms2 spectrum files (one per line) is needed.
-Such a file can easily be generated using a `ls -1` command, *e.g.* `ls -1 ms2/* > files.txt`.
+Such a file can easily be generated using a `ls -1` command, *e.g.* `ls -1 ms2/* > files.txt` on Linux or `dir <path> /b /s > files.txt` on Windows.
 Any ms2 spectrum format readable by ProteoWizard can be used as input.
 Use the following command to start clustering:
 ```
 maracluster batch -b files.txt
 ```